 This year the PVGP is hosting the Yenko Sportscar 50th Reunion.
 Yenko Chevrolet was one of the largest custom muscle car shops of the late 60s and early 70s located in Canonsburg, PA (about 30 minutes outside of Pittsburgh).
 Don Yenko, son of the dealership founder, created the Yenko Camaro and helped to spread the car's popularity in Western Pennsylvania.
 A special display of 25 Yenko Camaro's, Chevelle', Nova's Corvair Stingers and more will be located at Schenley Park.
 Other highlights for this year include the Jaguar Marque of the Year, the Italian Cortile, British Car Day and the PVGP Historics at the Pittsburgh International Race Complex.

 One of the most unique aspects of the PVGP is that it's fueled by passion.
-Passion of the vintage car drivers, passion of the spectators, and passion of the nearly 1,200 dedicated volunteers who annually participate in the event.
+The passion of the vintage car drivers, the spectators, and the nearly 1,200 dedicated volunteers who annually participate in the event.

 If you're headed out on Race Weekend, here are some of the best places to spectate:

 - Bob O'Connor Golf Course